Canadian Space Milestones

 Canadarm Turns 30: Canadian Space Agency Salutes Three Decades of Industry Innovation

-Canadarm, Canada's national icon of technological innovation, made its space debut on the U.S. Space Shuttle on November 13, 1981.
+Canadarm, Canada's national icon of technological innovation, made its space debut on the Space Shuttle Columbia (STS-2) on November 13, 1981.
 Designed to deploy and retrieve space payloads, the robotic arm quickly became a critical element in the Space Shuttle Program.
 It worked flawlessly for 90 Shuttle missions, spending a total of 944 days in space and travelling the equivalent of over 624 million km.

 While the Canadarm was retired after the Space Shuttle's final flight in July 2011, the arm's legacy lives on through the suite of Canadian robots on board the ISS, as well as the innovations in robotic prototyping being done under the Next-Generation Canadarm Program.
 The Canadarm has also inspired several generations of scientists and engineers to develop new technologies for industry, medicine, and other applications, such as neuroArm (an ultra-precise robot for neurosurgery) and KidsArm for pediatric surgery.